tulip-control/omega/doc/doc.md

 for certain operations.

 There are two approaches to ensuring a data structure is well-formed: during creation, and at check points.
-The former leads to complex, nested, ugly, and fragile code.
 The latter is simple, flat, and easy to maintain.
 Most classes have a method `assert_consistent` that performs these checks.
 This collects all checks at one place, to override and modify when subclassing.

 Synthesis specifications include assumptions about the world outside the component, called "environment".
 The strings `"env"` and `"sys"` are